-The season 2012/13 will bring a Handel-Pasticcio called SALE, Armida/Rinaldo at the opera in Zurich and Fiordiligi in Winterthur as well as Contessa/ Le nozze di Figaro at the Vienna State Opera.
-In summer 2013, she will return to Salzburg Festival with one of her signature roles, Fiordiligi with The Vienna Philharmonic Orchestra and Eschenbach.
-Concerts will include among others Beethoven’s IX.
-Symphony with Chailly and Gewandhausorchester Leipzig, Mozart’s Requiem with Langrée and Camerata Salzburg and Haydn’s Jahreszeiten with the Cleveland Orchestra and Welser-Möst in Cleveland as well as a recital in Biel, Switzerland and concerts in Sweden.
+The season 2012/13 brought a Handel-Pasticcio called SALE, Armida/Rinaldo at the opera in Zurich and Fiordiligi in Winterthur as well as Contessa/Le nozze di Figaro at the Vienna State Opera.
+In summer 2013, she returns to Salzburg Festival with one of her signature roles, Fiordiligi with The Vienna Philharmonic Orchestra and Eschenbach.
+Concerts will include among others Beethoven’s IX Symphony with Chailly and Gewandhausorchester Leipzig, Mozart’s Requiem with Langrée and Camerata Salzburg and Haydn’s Jahreszeiten with the Cleveland Orchestra and Welser-Möst in Cleveland as well as a recital in Biel, Switzerland and concerts in Sweden.

 Many recordings document the artist’s performances and repertoire: DVDs are available of the acclaimed productions of Monteverdi‘s Il ritorno d’ulisse in patria (Harnoncourt), Der Rosenkavalier, Hänsel und Gretel, Così fan tutte, Die Zauberflöte and Le nozze di Figaro (Welser-Möst) and Die entführung aus dem Serail (among others K. M. Brandauer) from the Zurich Opera and of Idomeneo (Norrington, Camerata Salzburg) and La finta semplice (Hofstetter, Camerata Salzburg) from the Salzburg Festival.
 Also, she can be heard on recordings of Mozart’s Il sogno di Scipione with Freiburger Barockorchester and of several Bach‘s Cantatas (Gardiner, Monteverdi Choir), Mozart’s C-Minor Mass (Bolton, Mozarteumorchester Salzburg) and Haydn’s Harmonienmesse (Jansons, Bavarian Radio Symphony Orchestra and Choir) and many others.